ludicast/saki/README.markdown

 Then to fill out the directories run:

     rails generate saki:install

-Then, as long as your acceptance specs require the acceptance_helper file you should be good to go.

 You can generate new acceptance tests with `rails generate saki:spec SPEC_NAME`.
 This automatically generates tests like